 The schedules for the ferries to Wangerooge, Spiekeroog, Juist and Baltrum vary depending on the tides.

-Here you'll find an overview of the main ferry routes: ostfriesland-tourism.
+Here you'll find an overview of the main ferry routes: ostfriesland (only in German).

 By plane to the East Frisian Islands